Yoshinori Niwa

-Yoshinori Niwa (born in 1982, Aichi Prefecture, Japan) is a Japanese artist currently based in Vienna, Austria, his self-explanatory work as social interventions realised through diverse media including performance, video and installation.
+Yoshinori Niwa (丹羽良徳, born in 1982, Aichi Prefecture, Japan) is a Japanese artist currently based in Vienna, Austria.
+His practice primarily consists of social interventions performed in public spaces, as well as mediums in video, performance, and installation.
+Niwa's art often carries humorous and provocative undertones, employing direct and slogan-like titles to explore and critique contemporary societal and capitalist structures.
+His work investigates collective behavior, social norms, and political themes, sometimes drawing on the absurd to challenge established systems.

-Biography
+Early life and education

 He was born in Aichi Prefecture, Japan and graduated from Tama Art University department of moving image and performing arts in 2005.
 His career started as a performance artist in early 2000, and he has been making documentary style videos internationally such as in Europe and Asia.
 In early 2010, he started a series project which re-exams the history of communism in Eastern Europe in Bucharest, Romania, and he did a project in which he was looking for people who still had something Lenin-related in their apartments for the group show Double Vision: Contemporary Art From Japan at the Moscow Museum of Modern Art in 2012.
 The series works had exhibited at Mori Art Museum, Tokyo and Alkatraz Gallery, Ljubljana and Edel Assanti, London.